 Here Agni and Soma are asked to appropriate the chants, and the great deeds of the two deities together are evoked.
-It is worth noticing that the syntagma van- girah, frequently used in the R̥gvedic text, is strikingly decreasing in the post R̥gvedic attestations: in the R̥V it occurs 6 times, while only rayím and vā́ryāni -both concrete objects- are more frequent, occurring 7 and 6 times each (cf. Data-base in §VI.2).
-While dúvas as a metaphor for the oblation though it is the object of van- only in R̥V 6.16.18, nonetheless it is to be found quoted in KS 20.14:
+It should be noted that the use of the syntagma van- girah, frequently encountered in the R̥gveda, decreases strikingly in the post R̥gvedic attestations.
+In the R̥V it occurs 6 times, while only rayím and vā́ryāni –both concrete objects– are more frequent, occurring 7 and 6 times each (see Database in §VI.2).
+However, dúvas, as a metaphor for the oblation, although it appears as the object of van- only in R̥V 6.16.18, is nonetheless to be found quoted in KS 20.14: